 July 20th, 2015

 This blog post was originally published in 2015.
+It has been updated to reflect the current iOS landscape.
 You can also read one of our newer posts on how to use web to app banners on mobile.

 It has been well known for a while that users prefer native mobile apps to mobile websites.
 However, deep linking to and from apps is not as robust as it should be compared to the web, so mobile websites are still a prominent part of mobile phone usage, especially for discovering new apps.